Simple Nonprofit Operations

 Funders and boards

-Human reviewed People approve decisions and communication.
+Human reviewed People approve drafts before use.

 01